dejongbaba/Techfrontio-backend/RENDER_DEPLOYMENT_GUIDE.md

    - For Local: Uses .NET EF for connection testing

 3. **Migration Management**:
+   - Checks if migrations already exist in the Migrations folder
-   - Creates PostgreSQL migrations if none exist
+   - Creates new migrations only if none exist
-   - Runs `dotnet ef database update`
+   - Applies migrations to the database
+   - Uses explicit project file specification for all EF commands
    - Falls back to `ensure-created` if migrations fail

 4. **Application Startup**: Starts the .NET application